-- · When you press the Engine Start/ Stop button to the ON position. - It illuminates for approximately 3 seconds and then goes off. - · When there is a malfunction with the FCA.
+- When you set the ignition switch or the Engine Start/Stop button to the ON position. - It illuminates for approximately 3 seconds and then goes off. - When there is a malfunction with the FCA.

-In this case, have the vehicle inspected by an authorized retailer of Genesis Branded products.
+If this occurs, have the vehicle inspected by an authorized HYUNDAI dealer.